ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 She chants and brushes and brushes and chants for a full forty-five minutes and three seconds.
 Is it enough?
 Can this ever be enough to hammer it into her?
 Can she ever be enough?
 Oh, but now she's too much.
 That needs to be adjusted.

 Easily done.
-She is the Queen of On-The-Fly Adjustments.
+She is, after all, Queen of On-The-Fly Adjustments.

 Okay.
 Maybe only a Princess.
 Countess?
 She's got such a long way to go.
 That's all right.
 There's a mirror here at this vanity and it will dole out exacting reports of her progress.
 She studies those reports, tracks the details in a zigzagging graph and color-coded pies, then formulates her plan of attack accordingly.